Home Blogs-Learn about Lithium How to Connect Batteries in Series and Parallel?

 • After connecting all the batteries in series, you’ll have two free terminals—one positive and one negative.
 The free positive terminal will be on the first battery in the series, and the free negative terminal will be on the last battery in the series.

-• Connect a cable from the free positive terminal to the positive input of your application or device, and another cable from the free negative terminal to the negative input.
-This will deliver the combined voltage of all the batteries in the series to your equipment.
+• Connect a cable from the free positive terminal to the positive output of your equipment or device, and another cable from the free negative terminal to the negative output.
+This will deliver the combined voltage of all the batteries to your equipment.

 Connecting Batteries in Parallel